714Lemons/gpt-commit-generator/README.md

 - Writes it directly into the git extension commit field
 - Make sure all files you want to commit are tracked by git

-To run it, click the Generate Commit butoon in the source control panel or open the command palette and type in: ```Gernerate Commit```.
+To run it, click the Generate Commit button in the source control panel or open the command palette and type in: ```Gernerate Commit```.

 ## Requirements